irswu/sqlalchemy-challenge/README.md

  After I developed the queries, I designed a Flask API based on the queries.
 I created three API Static Routes that would output the jsonified precipitation, stations, and temperature data for the last year in the database.
 Then I created two API Dynamic Route that accepts the start date or start and end date as a parameter from the URL and returns the min, max, and average temperatures calculated from the given start date to the end of the dataset.

+References
+Menne, M.J., I. Durre, R.S.
+Vose, B.E.
+Gleason, and T.G.
+Houston, 2012: An overview of the Global Historical Climatology Network-Daily Database.
+Journal of Atmospheric and Oceanic Technology, 29, 897-910, https://doi.org/10.1175/JTECH-D-11-00103.1 Links to an external site.